ramos-ph/cursor-based-pagination-example/README.md

 ## API

-Refer to http://localhost:3000/graphql to use the GraphQL client.
+Refer to http://localhost:3000/ to use the GraphQL UI.

 If you want to make HTTP requests, import the `apiDocs/` directory on [Bruno](https://www.usebruno.com/).